ibm-cloud-docs/containers/cs_cli_install.md

         ```
         {: pre}

-        The {{site.data.keyword.containerlong_notm}} plug-in is displayed in the results as container-service.
+        The {{site.data.keyword.containerlong_notm}} plug-in is displayed in the results as kubernetes-service.

     3. Initialize the CLI.